utpal-singh/SAnTex/docs/source/workingOnSantex.rst

 .. code-block:: python

     ebsdfile.plot()
-    ebsdfile.plot(df = filtered_df_grain_boundary)
+    ebsdfile.plot(data = filtered_df_grain_boundary)

+The plot method of the EBSD class can take in a few parameters namely,

+    data (pandas.DataFrame, optional): DataFrame containing EBSD data.
+If not provided, uses stored data. rotation_angle (int, optional): Angle by which to rotate the EBSD data (in degrees).
+Accepts 0, 90, 180, 270. inside_plane (bool, optional): If True, rotates the EBSD data inside the plane.
+If False, rotates outside the plane.
+Default is True. mirror (bool, optional): If True, mirrors the EBSD data horizontally before rotating.
+Default is False. save_image (bool, optional): If True, saves the plot as an image.
+Default is False. image_filename (str, optional): Filename to use when saving the image.
+Required if save_image is True. dpi (int, optional): Dots per inch for the saved image.
+Default is 300. cmap (str, optional): Colormap to use for plotting.
+Default is 'viridis'. legend_location (str, optional): Location of the legend.
+Options are 'upper right', 'upper left', 'lower right', 'lower left'.
+Default is 'upper right'.

-Calculating Anisotropy from EBSD file:
+Calculating Anisotropy from EBSD file
 ==============

-To prepare the dataframe, the user can instanciate Material class as follows:
+To prepare the dataframe, the user can instanciate Material class as follows, be sure to check if the Material class is imported via ``from santex.material import Material``:

 .. code-block:: python

     material_instance = Material()

 The densities are within the santex package registry, and can be accessed via the following directive.
-The pressure in GPa and Temperature can be entered as:
+The pressure in GPa (here example: 2GPa) and Temperature (here 1500 degrees Celsius) can be entered as:

 .. code-block:: python

-    rho_Fo = material_instance.load_density("Forsterite", 2, 1500)
+    rho_Fo = material_instance.load_density("Forsterite", pressure = 2, temperature = 1500)
-    rho_diop = material_instance.load_density("Diopside", 2, 1500)
+    rho_diop = material_instance.load_density("Diopside", pressure = 2, temperature = 1500)
-    rho_ens = material_instance.load_density("Enstatite", 2, 1500)
+    rho_ens = material_instance.load_density("Enstatite", pressure = 2, temperature = 1500)

 The registry for elastic tensors within santex can be accessed via the following commands.
 The pressure and temperacture conditions can be entered via the keyword PRESSURE and TEMP